Midtrans/advanced-faq-site/faq-general.md

 Yes, it is possible.
 There are no legal or business constraints in doing so.
 But there can be technical consequences in terms of how Midtrans Fraud Detection System (FDS) works.
 A few sample cases are listed below.

 - The FDS has blacklist database of online fraudsters.
-If the customer is a fraudster, and you pass a fake email, the fraud might not be detected.
+If the customer is a fraudster, and your system sends a modified customer_details, the fraud attempt might not be able to be prevented.
 - The FDS estimates fraud behavior based on transaction count for each email, phone number, and other unique data.
-If you send static dummy email, it can get blocked after certain number of attempts.
-To avoid this issue, you should use dynamic dummy data, that is unique for each user.
+If you send same static dummy email for all customer, it can get blocked after certain number of attempts.
+To avoid this issue, you should use dynamic masked customer details, that is unique for each user.
 For example, you can mask customer@email.com to MmtMPHTlqVZyE0@dummycompanyemail.com.

 In most cases, you can skip sending the customer data, if the data is not mandatory.
-For example, GoPay transaction does not require customer email or phone number.
+For example, Bank Transfer transaction does not require customer email or phone number.

 ### While doing VA transaction, I got error 505, “Unable to create va_number for this transaction”.
 What is the issue and what should I do?{docsify-ignore}
 This issue might happen because after several attempts, the bank is unable to allocate VA number for the transaction at that moment.
 For error code 5xx, please try to send the request again.

+If the issue persists, please contact us at support@midtrans.com.

 ### The customer transaction is blocked by Fraud Detection System (FDS), but I am sure that the customer is legitimate.
 I want to continue with the transaction.
 What should I do?{docsify-ignore}